vitar/clrf/src/en/theory/80-priorities-strategy.md

 Ways to set priorities:

-- **Eisenhower Matrix** — sort by importance and urgency, which makes the load visible and easier to manage:
+- **Eisenhower Matrix** — sort by importance and urgency, that makes the load visible and easier to manage:
     - Important + urgent → do now.
     - Important + not urgent → plan.
     - Not important + urgent → delegate or shrink.